-Pro-tip – If you plan to use Linkedin as a blogging platform, make sure you start with creating an outstanding Linkedin profile first.
+Pro-tip – If you plan to use Linkedin as a free blogging platform, make sure you start with creating an outstanding Linkedin profile first.
 Readers are most likely to visit your profile if your content is useful.

 The flip side of Linkedin publishing is not having a private space to blog.
 You’ll have your blog link on Linkedin domain only.
 Another thing I miss is the scheduling option in Linkedin publishing.

 If you’re consistently posting compelling content, chances are high that you’ll be noticed by Linkedin editors and get featured.

 Question – Do you still need a privately hosted blog if you’re using Linkedin for blogging?

 Why not?
 It’s always great to have readers and audiences from multiple platforms.